Nekfeu

 Ken Samaras (Κεν Σαμαράς, Ken Samarás; born 3 April 1990), better known by his stage name Nekfeu (/fr/), is a French rapper, actor and record producer.

 He is also a member of the crew L'entourage and the bands $-Crew and 1995.
 He started his career as a member of $-Crew, with childhood friends Framal, Mekra, 2zer Washington and DJ Elite.
 He joined 1995 in 2007, participating in open mic duels around Paris.

-Released in 2015, his first solo album, Feu, received extensive media coverage; for this album, he won the 2016 Victoire de l'album de musiques urbaines.
+Released in 2015, his first solo album, Feu, received extensive media coverage; for this, he won best urban music album at the 2016 Victoires de la Musique.
 His second album, Cyborg, was released in 2016, and his third, Les Étoiles vagabondes, in 2019.

 Over the course of his career, he has sold over 2 million albums, and holds two diamond discs and a double diamond disc.

 Early life and career

 Samaras was born in La Trinité, a commune within the Nice metropolitan area, to a father of Greek descent and a mother of Scottish descent.
 At the age of 11, he and his family moved to the 15th arrondissement of Paris.

 After two extended plays with 1995 (La Source in 2011 and La Suite in 2012), as well as the studio album Paris Sud Minute in 2013, Nekfeu released his debut studio album Feu on 8 June 2015, for which he won Best Urban Music Album at the Victoires de la musique in February 2016, as well as Destins Liés with $-Crew in June 2016.
 In 2015, he also wrote and performed a song for the French version of the film Creed.
 In 2016, he released his second album entitled Cyborg.

 In 2017, he made his acting debut in the film Tout nous sépare, opposite Catherine Deneuve.

-In 2019, he released his third album “les étoiles vagabondes”.
+In 2019, he released his third album Les étoiles vagabondes.
 The album premiered in cinemas, as a movie accompanied the album.
-The movie premiered 2h before the album was made available on streaming platforms.
+The movie premiered two hours before the album was made available on streaming platforms.
 The album was extremely well received.
-It Included a song featuring mainstream Belgian rapper Damso (Tricheur), and many other songs entered the top 20 in the French charts.
+It included a song featuring Belgian rapper Damso (Tricheur), and many other songs entered the top 20 in the French charts.